DC Campalooza 2021

 Allison Misere – Spanish

-Max is a 2018 Dayton Christian graduate whose love for flying became a reality the summer before his 8th grade year when he had an opportunity to co-pilot a plane.
+Max is a 2018 Dayton Christian graduate whose love for flying became a reality the summer before his 8th grade year when he had an opportunity to take an introductory flight lesson in an airplane.
+That’s when his love for aviation took flight.
 He flew his first corporate business jet at age 16, and received his private piloting license in 2017.
-He currently attends Liberty University at the School of Aeronautics where he is pursuing a Bachelors in Aeronautical Science degree.
+In 2020, he earned his commercial pilot certificate followed shortly thereafter by his flight instructor certification.
+He currently trains new student pilots as a member of the adjunct faculty at Sinclair Community College.
+In addition to his teaching, he is on staff at First Flight Aviation as a Certified Flight Instructor.
+He currently attends Sinclair, where he is completing his Bachelor’s degree in Aeronautical Science.